TheDivorceCalc.com

 Family Code § 20-107.1(E) lists 12 mandatory factors covering incomes, needs, standard of living, contributions, health, and proven misconduct.

-When does alimony terminate?
+When does Virginia alimony end?

 Support ends automatically at death or remarriage of the recipient and may terminate for cohabitation analogous to marriage lasting at least one year.